wilberquito/Paradigms-and-Programming-Languages/Prolog/Session2.md

 Together, the three clauses cover all possible cases for removing all occurrences of an element `X` from a list.

-Note: that this predicate will remove all occurrences of `X` from the input list, not just the first occurrence.
+Note that this predicate will remove all occurrences of `X` from the input list, not just the first occurrence.
 If the input list does not contain `X`, then the predicate will return the input list unchanged as the output list.

 What happend if you ask more than one solution?